Kazi Abul Kasem: Art and music

-He was very diligent at drawing traditional Tender Arts in a form of painting, in some of his pictures he has introduced a different lining and texturing phenomena, which introduced a new trend in creative painting.
-His technique of successfully blending live paints with caricature is also very popular among the art critiques.
+He drew traditional Tender Arts in a form of painting, in some of his pictures he introduced a different lining and texturing phenomena, which introduced a new trend in creative painting.
+He also blended live paints with caricature.

 Dopiaza was the pseudonym Kasem used as a trademark sign after finishing with any political cartoons, his cartoons were published in Saogat, Hanafi and many other famous magazines based on renowned editorial board.
 Different newspapers such as Ittefaq, Daily Shangbad, Daily Azad use to publish his political cartoons.

 A feature animation studio hired Kasem as key animator, he also worked as an inbetweener for making an animated feature called Shabash under producer V. P. Malik Debaprakash Malik in 1946 on Mumbai.

 To take a break from constantly producing illustrations, paintings, and cartoons; Kasem used to practice music composition and singing, he uses to perform gigs on radio featuring as a vocal artist in All India Radio station in the mid-1940s.
 He was awarded silver medals twice for Outstanding Performance in Music by Shri Dev Narayan Dev, Councilor of Calcutta Corporation.

 From very young age Kasem was attracted to music, when he was in Calcutta he took lessons on Indian classical music, Ghazal and folk music from Ustaad Mohamed Husain Khasru (1903–1959), classical musician and composer; Ustad Abdul Karim Khan, Girija Shankar and Ustad Kader Baksh, known as the teacher of the most renowned tabla player of twentieth century.

 Kasem has composed more than hundreds of songs, a book was published in 1967 from his selected 26 songs called Ganguli Mor (My songs), the book contained, Ragga (3), baul (1), Jhumur (1), Vatiyali (1), Ghazal (3) and Aadhunik (15) etc.

 11 songs among the 26, were broadcast on Dhaka Radio Station, most of the songs were composed and instrumented by Ustad Kader Jameri.